NOAA-OWP/inundation-mapping/CONTRIBUTING.md

 9. Outside of the Docker container, commit your changes:
     ```
-    git commit -m "<descriptive sentence or two changes>"
+    git commit -m "<descriptive sentence or two of changes>"
     ```
-    This will invoke pre-commit hooks mentioned in step 7 that will lint & format the code.
+    This will invoke pre-commit hooks mentioned in step 6 that will lint & format the code (some others as well).
 In many cases non-compliant code will be rectified automatically, but in some cases manual changes will be necessary.
-Make sure all of these checks pass, if not, make necessary changes and re-issue `git commit -m "<...>"`.
+Make sure all of these checks pass.
+If not, make necessary changes (`git add <...>`), and re-issue `git commit -m "<...>"`.

 10. Push to your forked branch:
     ```